Stubberson/etch-a-sketch/README.md

 # RGB Model Simulation
 Started as an etch-a-sketch following [The Odin Project](https://www.theodinproject.com/lessons/foundations-etch-a-sketch), but turned into an RGB simulation.
+A realistic representation of how RGB color mixing works.

+## Features
+* Dynamic canvas size
+* Clear canvas
+* Color picker

+> [!note] Technologies
+> HTML5, CSS3, JavaScript